mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/index.md

 ## Creating your first PWA

-In this tutorial, we will create a period tracker; a basic progressive web application in which the user can track the beginning and end of their menstrual cycles.
+The three main components of any PWA are the base web application, the manifest, and the service worker.
+In this tutorial, we will create a PWA.
+The base web application is a period tracker, in which the user can track the beginning and end of their menstrual cycles.
+We'll create the application, then add the manifest and the service worker.

 The steps include: